 Politics and art have long been connected, sorting out purposes of mutual benefits.
 The history speaks about how art has supported politics with a platform to express, protest and satire.
 Besides empowering politics in this way, art also served as an extraordinary way of Political Propaganda.
 From human rights to fight for freedom or equality to religious awakening, art has helped people understand and convey knowledge on many political issues.
 It has also been a medium to protest or rebel against a decision wrongly made or biased rule passed.
-You can find such masterpieces in our online art gallery as well.
 But while there are some serious artists making the best of artworks to sort put political purposes, there are also a few who find humor in politics and convey it with their art.
-Collectively said, there is a variety of political artworks that sort different purposes and target different audience through any of the art forms including scriptures, paintings, digital art and more.

 Golden Future of America- Robert Indiana- 1976

 America had its own idea for the Golden Age and Robert Indiana was the one, who gave it a pictorial face.
 Representing the mocking tone of the creator for America’s future vision, the painting has defined political aura to convey.
 Robert Indiana also incorporated a phrase with the painting, written by Benjamin Franklin, “In free governments, the rulers are servants and the people their superiors and sovereigns”.
 This clearly depicts that when you are a country, the power lies with the people of the land and not the rulers.

 Free South Africa- Keith Haring- 1985